Office of Sustainability: Energy and Water (4040P)

 Program Outcome Statement

-The Energy and Water Section provides policy development and implementation to county ratepayers through two energy efficiency programs: the San Mateo County Energy Watch and the BayREN energy upgrade program, which serve the municipal-commercial and residential sectors respectively.
-The Section also develops water conservation and reuse programs and supports groundwater assessment and stormwater program implementation and reporting in compliance with state permit requirements.
+The Energy and Water Section provides policy development and implementation to county ratepayers through two energy efficiency programs: the San Mateo County Energy Watch program serves municipal schools and businesses, and BayREN, which provides rebates and technical assistance for residential energy upgrades.
+The Section develops water conservation and reuse programs and supports groundwater assessment and management, as well as stormwater program implementation and reporting in compliance with state permit requirements.

 San Mateo County Energy Watch Program Cost Per Kilowatt Hour Saved